jesper-olsen/zonst/README.md

 DEMOS
 -----

-The gwbasic demos are in the [bas](bas) - some fixes, but mostly the same as in the book.
+The gwbasic demos are in [bas](bas) - some fixes, but mostly the same as in the book.

 The python demos make use of numpy and matplotlib, e.g. install locally with the [uv](https://github.com/astral-sh/uv) package manager before running them individually: